GandhiNN/gandhinn.github.io/_drafts/2025-04-21-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 {% endhighlight %}

 # 2. How does we calculate the DPU hours based on the job run time?
 In the above code, you can see a function called `get_dpu_hours()` which is called to get the value of the DPU hours for a particular job runs.

-Here's the function signature:
+We can use basic conditional statements to handle different type of Glue Jobs:

 {% highlight rust %}
 pub fn get_dpu_hours(r: JobRun) -> f64 {